Opportunity | Details

 • Is aged 18-25.

-• Has spent 3 months or more in Local Authority care (i.e. living with foster carers or in a children’s home) since the age of 14.
+• Has spent a minimum of 13 weeks in Local Authority care, i.e. living with foster carers or in a children’s home.

 Induction